Smokers v Non-Smokers: Second match, 1887

 The Smokers began their response on the third morning of the match, and after losing Maurice Read for 30, Eugene Palmer and Briggs put together a partnership of 160, but both were dismissed before the close of play that day, Palmer for 113 and Briggs for 86.
 Nevertheless, with the score at 302 for three, it was considered likely that the match would end in a draw.
 The following morning, wickets fell rapidly; Bates finished the innings with figures of six for 73, and the Smokers, who were all out for 356, were asked to follow on.
-Briggs recorded a second fifty in the match, but otherwise no player made a significant impact, and the game pestered towards the expected draw.
+Briggs recorded a second fifty in the match, but no other player made a significant impact, and the game pestered towards the expected draw.
 The last ball of the match resulted in a situation described by Gerald Brodribb as "most unusual".
 William Scotton faced the final delivery of the contest.
 Eager to claim the ball as a souvenir of the high-scoring match, he defended the delivery and picked the ball up.
 The fielders—who also wanted the souvenir—appealed, and Scotton was ruled out, having handled the ball.
-The match was drawn, with the Smokers still trailing by 491 runs.
+The match was drawn, with the Smokers still trailing by 312 runs.